The Oxytocin Function Explained: What Does It Do?

 Oxytocin And Bonding

-Another way in which oxytocin plays a role in reproduction is that it can intensity mother-child bonding.
-And, the relationship between oxytocin and mother-child bonding starts long before actual childbirth.
+Another way in which oxytocin plays a role in reproduction is that it can intensify mother-child bonding.
+It is worth noting that the relationship between oxytocin and mother-child bonding starts long before actual childbirth.
 According to research, a mother's oxytocin levels during the first trimester of pregnancy can later influence bonding behaviors with her newborn baby.

 Oxytocin also helps facilitate bonding between fathers and their children.
 While men do not receive the same natural boost of oxytocin as women when their partners give birth, they can receive supplemental oxytocin.
 In studies, men who supplemented oxytocin showed increased levels of bonding with their child compared to men who did not receive supplemental oxytocin.

 Beyond parent-child bonding, oxytocin has been shown to strengthen romantic relationships.
 One study examined how men responded to photos of their partner or photos of other women whom they had never met.
 Some of the men were given nasal oxytocin spray, while others were given a placebo nasal spray that did not contain any oxytocin.

 Researchers found that when men were given a boost of oxytocin via the spray, the areas of their brain associated with reward and pleasure lit up upon seeing photos of their partner.
 At the same time, seeing photos of the other women suppressed feelings of pleasure.
 Psychiatrists believe that this suggests oxytocin can increase the likelihood of a successful monogamous relationship, as it is indicative of pleasure and rewards for having one long-term partner.